-With the situation evolving rapidly, we encourage visitors to consult national and local health resources as they prepare for travel, including the CDC’s guide to travel in the U.S.
+We encourage visitors to consult national and local health resources as they prepare for travel, including the CDC’s guide to travel in the U.S.

 Destination Cleveland is committed to working with our partners to help provide a safe environment for visitors to the region.
 We are confident that area businesses that are open are deploying the appropriate sanitation protocol and procedures to help limit the spread of communicable illnesses.
 We encourage everyone to follow the health and safety precautions issued by the CDC to limit the spread of communicable illnesses and to make informed decisions as they go about their daily routine.

-Most organizations are also addressing the preventative measures they’ve instituted on their websites, if you’re interested in learning more.
+Most organizations are also addressing the preventative measures they’ve instituted on their websites if you’re interested in learning more.

 Please refer to our event calendar for status of ongoing and special events, which we are updating frequently.
 Please note that this list is not comprehensive of all events taking place in the Cleveland area.
 We also encourage visitors to consult the event or its organizer’s website/social accounts for the most up-to-date information and additional details.

 Most hotel and lodging businesses are open and are implementing proactive strategies and following CDC guidelines to ensure the wellbeing of hotel guests.
 We are confident that area hotels and lodging businesses are deploying the appropriate sanitation protocol and procedures to help limit the spread of communicable illnesses.

-On May 1, Ohio’s Responsible RestartOhio program includes operating requirements and protocols to help limit the spread of the coronavirus and enhance the health and safety of employees, patrons and visitors.
+Ohio’s Responsible RestartOhio program includes operating requirements and protocols to help limit the spread of the coronavirus and enhance the health and safety of employees, patrons and visitors.
 Please check with each business for opening status, hours and offerings.
 Many businesses also offer takeout and delivery options.